harunakcay/SparePart_Predictor/README.md

 Using these attributes, an XGB Classifier model was trained and tuned with the optimal hyperparameters.
 Eventually, when a user enters the desired information of a fault report, the Predictor makes a prediction based on its trained model.
 The prediction is displayed on interface of customer service, and the customer's problem is hopefully solved within one service visit.
+For more information about the model or project itself, see https://colab.research.google.com/drive/1P5gy1lcj_DZ28hO6OF_s0eh87OIMLRSo?usp=sharing

 # Deployment